sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 Full virtualization is a complete or almost complete simulation of the guest machine hardware, and the virtualized guest OS (VM) runs as if it was on the bare machine.

-Paravirtualisation : Guest OS is edited to make system calls to the hypervisor API, and executes safe rewrites of the sensitive instructions. hypervisor wont emulate the hardware.
+Paravirtualisation : Guest OS is edited to make system calls to the hypervisor API, and executes safe rewrites of the sensitive instructions. hypervisor doesn't simulate the hardware.

 **Xen is an example of a hypervisor**:

-1. Developed in cambridge
+1. Developed in Cambridge
 2. Paravirtualisation
 3. Open Source
 4. Hardware-Assisted Virtualisation (Intel x86, ARM)

-The flow of Xen is as follows:
+The flow of Xen is as follows (top to bottom):

-> Application->Domain Guest ->TCP/IP Stack->Split Device Driver-> Xen -> Shared Meemory segment -> Split Device Driver of Domain 0 guest, -> tcp then -> REAL device driver, THEN to the PHYSICAL device.
+> Application->Domain U Guest ->TCP/IP Stack->Split Device Driver-> Xen -> Shared Meemory segment -> Split Device Driver of Domain 0 guest, -> tcp then -> REAL device driver, THEN to the PHYSICAL device.

 The domain 0 guest is the domain management and control.
 Domain U guest, is the virtualised OS.